amit94ece/AI_in_HealthCare/Self_Learning_Tutorial/README.md

 Open a Pull Request

 # License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is open-source and available under the MIT License.